Skip to content

 How does Sonda solve this problem?

-Source maps are files that allow tracing parts of the final bundle back to the original code.
-They are generated by the bundler and used by the browser to show you the original code in the developer tools, even though the code that actually runs is minified.
+Source maps trace parts of the final bundle back to the original code.
+These maps, generated by the bundler, allow browsers to display the original code in developer tools, even if the runtime code is minified.

 Arrow pointing a part of minified code back to the original code